 I know that homeschooling is not an option for all parents, so just try to find the best fit for your child.
 It may be as simple as another teacher, a stronger IEP or adapting their day more to them.
 It could also be best to switch schools if necessary.
 Research your options and talk to the special needs coordinator in your local district.

-I wish I would’ve known more about ASD programs, specials needs in schools and IEPs when we first started this journey.
+I wish I would’ve known more about ASD programs, specials needs in schools and IEPs when we first started down this road.
 I suggest reading up on these things so you know about your options.
 I wish I would’ve known how much power we, as parents, have to advocate for our children.

 It all comes down to doing what is best for our children so they can be happy, healthy and in an environment where they can thrive.
-We became unexpected homeschoolers, because we had to.
-Could you?Click To Tweet

 My son is now, back in public school, and has found a district with an amazing ASD program.
 Once again, he is thriving and happy in his educational environment.
 All it takes is finding what works for your family and especially, what works for your special needs child.